gilesncwilliams/gilesncwilliams/README.md

 ### About me

-A senior music strategist with a love for data.....and of course music (a mult-genre music lover: https://open.spotify.com/playlist/4SWpppYanMr4SEpT90Sq6S?si=f9d8fb12138d4383)
+A senior music strategist with a love for data.....and of course music

+A mult-genre music lover: https://open.spotify.com/playlist/4SWpppYanMr4SEpT90Sq6S?si=f9d8fb12138d4383

 Worked at MTV, Music Concierge and Rehegoo Music.